Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Kansas

-KU requires approval from the Office of Environment, Health, Safety & Risk Management (EHS&RM) for all drone operations on campus.
-Stadium TFR applies during athletic events at David Booth Kansas Memorial Stadium.
-The university has a formal UAS policy covering research, instructional, and recreational use on campus property.
+KU requires approval from the Office of Environment, Health, Safety & Risk Management for all drone operations on campus.
+David Booth Kansas Memorial Stadium has an active TFR during Razorback football games and athletic events.

 YesOffice of Environment, Health, Safety & Risk Management — ehs@ku.edu